 Talk with your child’s Pediatrician before Sailing

 Make sure you talk with your pediatrician before sailing to make sure you don’t need to take any extra precautions.
 For us our LO had not received her Hep A vaccine yet so we were advised to not let her eat the food on the islands we were visiting.
 (As a precaution.)
-So, we packed her favorite Happy Baby/Tot squeeze pouch food, and some snacks we could take off ship with us.
+So, we packed her favorite Happy Baby/Tot squeeze pouch food and some snacks we could take off the ship with us.
 You can find the food we took HERE!
 (Affiliate link.)

 Budget for childcare

-If you haven’t noticed by now activities for kids is super important.
+If you haven’t noticed by now activities for kids are super important.
 Haha!
-Packing activities is also a great way to entertain your children while cruising.
+Packing activities are also a great way to entertain your children while cruising.
 Coloring books, books, iPad if you use them and will be purchasing internet, and any other activities your children like.
-(Or you can go our route and also play in the arcade winning duckies.
+(Or you can go our route and also play in the arcade-winning duckies.
 I think the final total we took home was 20.
 Haha!)

 Plan your meals/dining

 Children put their hands everywhere.
 So, when cruising it is very important to have them sanitize their hands.
 (You do not want to be cruising and get the Norovirus.)
 Keep some in your stateroom, and also carry some around with you.
 There will also be hand sanitizer stations throughout the ship, and staff reminding you to sanitize your hands as well.
-On our cruise our daughter was the life of the party.
-She wanted to wave and high-five EVERYONE, which is cute, but also meant she was coming in contact with EVERYONE.
+On our cruise, our daughter was the life of the party.
+She wanted to wave and high-five EVERYONE, which is cute but also meant she was coming in contact with EVERYONE.
 As one of my daughter’s favorite crew members said, “Washie, Washie!” 🙂 Boogie Hand Sanitizer spray is the hand sanitizer we like to use with our children.
 You can find it HERE.
 (Affiliate link.)

 Clear room on your camera

-Some items to look into bringing just in case
+Some items to look into bringing when cruising with children

 Nauzene or Psi bands

 This is a good item to have just in case.
 If your LO does get seasick or there is an outbreak of the Norovirus on board you will want something to help replenish their electrolytes.
-Great thing about Pedialyte is they have powder packs that are easy to take along.
+The great thing about Pedialyte is they have powder packs that are easy to take along.
 You can find Pedialyte HERE.
 (Affiliate Link) It also now comes with added prebiotics!

 It’s never fun when kids get sick on vacation, but it is also not fun if they get sick with a fever and you left the Tylenol/Motrin at home.
 While cruise ships do have Tylenol and Motrin available for purchase you will pay almost double what you normally pay at home.
 So, make sure you pack some just in case.

 These are great to have on hand for both children and adults.
-If one parent goes to lay a child down for a nap or an older child goes off on their own you can use the walkie talkies to find your family on the ship.
+If one parent goes to lay a child down for a nap or an older child goes off on their own you can use the walkie-talkies to find your family on the ship.
 WE have had great success with these Motorola walkie talkies.
 They even give you weather updates.
 You can find the ones we use HERE.
 (Affiliate Link)